 Before & After Roasting

-When the bones are roasted, add them to a large stock pot with the remaining ingredients.
-It will look like a horrible mess of peels, skins and very dark chicken bits!
-Bring to a boil then reduce heat to low and simmer for 4 hours.
-Remove from heat, cool slightly, and strain.
+When the bones are roasted, add them to a large stock pot, cover with water and add the remaining ingredients.
+It will look like a horrible mess of peels, skins and very dark chicken bits (see below) but don’t worry.
+Bring to a boil then reduce heat to low and simmer for 3-4 hours.
+Remove from heat, cool to warm and strain.

 NOTE: this original recipe calls for 2 cubes of chicken boullion to be added to the broth.
 I skip this and add more flavouring to taste, if needed, when I later use the stock.
 Depending on what soup I am making, a bit of extra seasoning (poultry seasoning, thyme, garlic, salt and pepper) usually does the trick.